bsblaw/portfolio-balancer/README.md

 }
 ```

-3. Refresh the spread sheet.
+3. Reload the spread sheet.
 After a few seconds, you should see a new "Automation" menu.

 4. Click on "Automation -> Get portfolio snapshot" to create a portfolio snapshot.
-When you subsequently create a new subfolder in your data folder and select the same menu option again, the a latest snapshot will be created based on the new data.
+When you want to create more snapshots later, simply collect CSV files into a new subfolder in your data folder, then select the same menu option again to create a new snapshot.